 “Kahlo used her appearance to express her Mexicanidad, her identity as a Mexican woman at a time when her country was undergoing great political and social change,” explains Hillary Olcott, de Young’ s Associate Curator of the Arts of Africa, Oceania, and the Americas.
 “This became especially important when she left Mexico, and traveled to San Francisco for the first time.
 She created the double portrait here in the city, which is also where it was first shown outside of Mexico.”

-The exhibition displays also about 20 paintings from various periods of Kahlo’s life.
-Over fifty years after her passing, these are the real legacy of her as an artist, and they are worth looking at them for their esthetic value alone rather than just as popular culture icons.
-For many decades after Kahlo’s death she was not much recognized by the art world outside Mexico, and only in 1980’s the interest in her grew, more as an eccentric female artist with a tragic biography rather than a careful creator of artistic output.
+The exhibition also displays about 20 paintings from various periods of Kahlo’s life.
+Over 50 years after her passing, these are her real legacy as an artist, and they are worth looking at them for their aesthetic value alone rather than just as popular culture icons.
+For many decades after Kahlo’s death, however, she was not much recognized by the art world outside Mexico.
+It was only in the 1980s that interest in her grew, more as an eccentric female artist with a tragic biography rather than a careful creator of artistic output.
 It seems that only the perspective of time can make us understand Kahlo as an early multimedia artist whose paintings, dresses and personal collections all count as one continuous stream of creativity.

 The exhibition at the de Young Museum in San Francisco was scheduled to open on March 21 till July 26, 2020.
 The museum had to close temporarily.
 Since nobody can visit the exhibition now, we are offering this virtual peek at the exhibition and Frida Kahlo’s artistic legacy.